simpli-smart/voice-agent/README.md

 ### API Key Setup

 The SimpliSmart Voice Agent requires an API key for accessing the AI services.
-Contact SimpliSmart to obtain the necessary credentials.

 ## Running the Application